SpaceSpiff20/chat2gpt/README.md

 - **OpenAI's Commitment:** We use OpenAI's APIs, which, as per OpenAI's policy, don't use user inputs for model training.
 More details are on [OpenAI's official site](https://openai.com/policies/api-data-usage-policies).

-- **ElevenLabs' Commitment:** We use ElevenLabs' APIs, which, as per ElevenLabs' policy, don't use user inputs for model training.
-More details are on [ElevenLabs' official site](https://elevenlabs.io/terms)).
+- **Speechify's Commitment:** We use Speechify's APIs, which, as per Speechify's policy, don't use user inputs for model training.
+More details are on [Speechify's official site](https://speechify.com/terms).

 - **User Awareness:** Discussing sensitive topics?
 Exercise caution, especially in group settings.
 Chat²GPT doesn't log conversations, but your organization or platform might.